ihalseide/bf/README.md

 * \-	Decrement the memory cell at the pointer
 * .
 Output the character signified by the cell at the pointer
 * ,	Input a character and store it in the cell at the pointer
-* [	Jump past the matching ] if the cell at the pointer is 0
+* [	Jump past the matching ] if the cell at the pointer is 0 (flow control)
-* ]	Jump back to the matching [ if the cell at the pointer is nonzero
+* ]	Jump back to the matching [ if the cell at the pointer is nonzero (flow control)

-All characters other than the commands are considered comments and ignored.
+All characters other than the commands are considered comments and ignored, except for the '!' exclamation mark when reading from stdin.

 ## Disclaimer